outpaddling/LPJS/README.md

 There are a few possible workarounds:

 1. Don't use a file server from macOS compute nodes.
-This complicates jobs scripts, however, as they will need to automatically download input files and upload results.
+This complicates jobs scripts, however, as they will need extra code to download input files and upload results.
 At minimum, the job script must define `#lpjs pull-command` and `#lpjs push-command`.
 File transfers are tricky and difficult to debug, so we don't recommend using this approach